-As of this writing, there are no known side effects of CBN, but that doesn’t mean they don’t exist— it just means we need more time to understand this minor cannabinoid.
+As of this writing, there are no known side effects of CBN, but that doesn’t mean they don’t exist— it just means we need more time to understand the cannabinoid.

 Pregnant people, children, and those sensitive to THC should avoid CBN until we’re more certain of its safety.

 Will CBN Interact with my other Medications?

 While we do know that CBD interacts with certain medications, especially those that come with “grapefruit warnings,” we don’t know if CBN acts the same way.